wutw/sensorPicker/README.md

 ```
 ## No conflict

-If you have to use other plugin with the same namespace, just call the `$.fn.distpicker.noConflict` method to revert to it.
+If you have to use other plugin with the same namespace, just call the `$.fn.sensorpicker.noConflict` method to revert to it.

 ```html